-- 6.1 The proposed rate increase does not affect the overall expenditure of the AEB funding, it will be afforded from the existing budget. - 6.2 Any recommendation regarding a funding increase could affect the impact that the AEB funds are able to make on WY Residents.
-The devolved WY AEB fund is a finite pot and increase to rates made locally would result in a reduced number of residents supported.
+- 6.1 The proposed rate increase does not affect the overall expenditure of the AEB funding, it will be afforded from the existing budget. - Any recommendation regarding a funding increase could affect the impact that the AEB funds are able to make on WY Residents.
+The devolved WY AEB fund is a finite pot and increase to rates made locally would result in a reduced number of residents supported. - 6.3 The recommendation to decommit to the residential uplift will improve value for money after the transition period.